Elkins’ mayoral candidates talk future challenges

 “When people have a problem, they want to be able to go to somebody to be able to express their issues, whether it’s a problem, a concern, a comment, people just want to be heard.
 I’m a people person, and that’s what I intend to do,” said Reed.

-One of the items Graham wants to address if he’s elected is communication issues between citizens and city leaders, especially when it comes to budgeting.
+One of the items Graham wants to address if he’s elected is communication issues between citizens and city leaders, especially regarding budgeting.

 “It’s the citizens plans that need to be implemented because it’s not just me who lives in Elkins, it’s 3,700 other people,” said Graham.